opea-project/docs/getting-started/README.md

 4. Select an Instance type that is based on Intel hardware.
 >**Note**: We recommend selecting a m7i.4xlarge or larger instance with an Intel(R) 4th Gen Xeon(C) Scalable Processor.
 For more information on virtual servers on AWS visit [here](https://aws.amazon.com/intel/).

-5. Next, create a new key pair by giving it a name or select one from the existing key pair.
+5. Next, create a new key pair, give it a name or select one from the existing key pairs.

 6. Under Network settings select an existing security group.
 If there is none, create a new one allowing SSH, HTTP and HTTPS traffic .